From benches to belts, a kids’ tool set opens the doors to creativity and gets tiny tradies taking on fix-ups with confidence.

 Perfectly sized for little hands, the Micki toolbox contains all the gear little tradies need to get the job done: hammer, chisel, pen, sandpaper, nails, folding ruler and screwdriver.
 Shaped like a house, it comes with a carry handle and lined base.

-Suitable from two years of age, the Mocka tool bench is a sturdy all-rounder that would fit into any colour scheme.
-With a bit of Scandi flair, there’s a generous sized pegboard and storage tray as well as tools for tinkering and crafting to their heart’s content.
+Suitable from three years of age, the Mocka tool bench is a sturdy all-rounder that would fit into any colour scheme.
+With a bit of Scandi flair, there’s a generous-sized pegboard and storage tray as well as tools for tinkering and crafting to their heart’s content.

 ‘Measure twice, cut once’ is the saying, and with these tools they’ll be equipped to do just that.
 Our eyes go straight to the adorable tape measure, but we can’t decide a favourite.
 Though they’re sold separately, they’ll soon be a set as we’d probably buy one of each!